 Deep, slow, and mindful breathing breaks the cycle of gasping breaths and airway constriction, which are often associated with respiratory illnesses such as asthma and COPD (chronic obstructive pulmonary disease).
 When taking in shallow and slow breaths through the nose, as many people commonly do throughout the day, you gradually lengthen the time between your breaths, which exacerbates this problem.

 With regular practice, the technique of deep breathing has the ability to reduce wheezing and promote calm, regulated breathing.
-In fact, deep breathing exercises are regularly recommended by leading health professionals, doctors, and researchers who work with respiratory illness sufferers.
+In fact, deep breathing exercises are regularly recommended1 by leading health professionals, doctors, and researchers who work with respiratory illness sufferers.

 Pulmonary Function Test